E11aW/C-Standard-Library-in-ARM-Assembly/README.md

-# C-Standard-Library-in-ARM-Assembly
+# Implementation of C Standard Library Functions in ARM Assembly
-Implementation of various C standard library functions in ARM Assembly.
+This project is designed to run on Keil uVision.
+It includes all the files necessary to run, with all of the .s files being written by me.
+The functions implemented include data manipulation, timers, and handling memory allocation via a heap.
+This project was very challenging to complete, but ended up working quite smoothly by the end!